- Overseas Absentee Voting

 In that instance, you may be asked for one of over 30 acceptable forms of identification or proof of residency, such as a driver’s license, utility bill or a check from the government.
 If you are voting for the first time and voting by mail, you should include a copy of this identification or proof of residency with your ballot.
 This does NOT have to be a photo ID.
 If you do not have any of these documents to prove your identity or proof of residency, you can vote by provisional ballot, which will be counted if the signature on your ballot matches the signature on your registration form.
 Be sure to ask an election official the deadline for providing your identification to the county elections office.

-If you moved and your address on your voter registration file is not up-to-date, you can re-register to vote with Same Day Registration, also called Conditional Voter Registration.
+If you moved and your address on your voter registration file is not up-to-date by 15 days before the election, you can re-register to vote with Same Day Registration, also called Conditional Voter Registration.
+You will vote a provisional ballot if you chose the conditional voter registration route.

 Registering and Requesting an Absentee Ballot